-So minimize your fixation issues by building the right habit patterns.
+So, minimize your fixation issues by building the right habit patterns.
 First, be thoroughly familiar with your displays—including your EFB—before flying.
 The more time spent searching for the right button or screen, the less time you have to look outside.
-Simulators and dry time with a ground power unit are great ways to master a new TAA.
+Simulators and dry time with a ground power unit are great ways to master a technologically advanced aircraft that you have not flown before.
 Be sure your EFB is updated and you can easily locate the features you need.
 Many EFBs can connect to a home simulator so you can let the sim do the flying and use the EFB as if you were in the airplane.

 (This could be a glass panel or just a tablet EFB.)